On the left the most common well-defined bone tumors and tumor-like lesions.

 Only when there is a thick solid periosteal reaction we can recognize the non-malignant underlying process.

-The patella, carpal and tarsal bones can be regarded as epiphysis conceirning the differential diagnosis.
+The patella, carpal and tarsal bones can be regarded as epiphysis concerning the differential diagnosis.

 On the left a chondroblastoma located in the patella.